Milky Chance: History

-Founding
+2012: Founding, first singles

 After meeting in school, Clemens Rehbein and Philipp Dausch finished their secondary education at Jacob-Grimm-Schule in Kassel, Germany in 2012.
 Both were in a jazz quintet known as Flown Tones, where Rehbein played bass guitar and Dausch was a guitarist.
 The group disbanded after the drummer left, though Dausch and Rehbein continued to collaborate, feeling they had a good connection.
 They combined electronic production with acoustic guitar and their own vocals and lyrics.
 Rehbein wrote most of the songs at home, then uploaded them to YouTube, where they gradually gained a following.

-2013: "Stolen Dance"

 After only playing two live shows over two weeks in 2013, the duo recorded their debut album in a simple home-made studio in Rehbein's childhood home.
 Before finishing and releasing the record, they released several singles on SoundCloud and on YouTube.
 In an interview with Edmonton's Sonic 102.9, the band said that it took them three years to write the song "Stolen Dance".
 It was first uploaded to YouTube on 4 April 2013 and they had low expectations for the track.
 However, it quickly became a viral hit, racking up millions of views.
 SPIN wrote about the video, "the clip for 'Stolen Dance' nails the visual for its artist in a way that feels definitive and not overly self-conscious.
 It's still without being static, evocative while not provocative, silly but never stupid."
-The video made the band the "most blogged about act" for that month on HypeM, and as of October 2022, the video holds over 800 million views on YouTube.
+The video made the band the "most blogged about act" for that month on HypeM, and as of April 2025, the video holds over 900 million views on YouTube.
 The day after the video came out, the song "Stolen Dance" was first released (on their own label Lichtdicht Records) on 5 April 2013 as a single and reached number one in Germany, Austria, Luxembourg, Switzerland, and France.
 It also topped the charts in Belgium, Poland, Czech Republic, and Hungary.
 It reached number one on the Billboard Alternative chart.
 Their first big show was at a festival called Dockville in Hamburg, with about 5,000 people in attendance.

 The band desired to "make it a little bit bigger" and reach international audiences.
 They performed at the Reeperbahn Festival in Hamburg, Germany, and a representative from Ignition liked what he saw.
 Their manager set up a meeting and they reached a distribution deal.

-The band began a 100+ show tour, driving across Europe with allegedly simply "a guitar and a set of decks and some mpc."
+Milky Chance began a 100+ show tour, driving across Europe with allegedly simply "a guitar and a set of decks and some mpc."

-2013: Sadnecessary
+2013–2016: Sadnecessary, world tour

 Sadnecessary is the debut studio album by the group, released in Germany on 1 October 2013.
 The album includes the singles "Stolen Dance" and "Down by the River".
 It peaked at number 14 in Germany and charted at No. 17 on the Billboard 200 chart.
 Milky Chance toured in support of the record, and on 5 December 2013, they won the 1Live Krone radio awards for Best Single with "Stolen Dance."